Guide – MDCG endorsed documents and other guidance documents.

-An important constituent of Post Market Surveillance (PMS), Post Market Clinical Follow Up (PMCF) is a continuous lifecycle process, wherein the device’s clinical evaluation is constantly updated, confirming its safety and clinical performance throughout its expected lifetime.
+An essential constituent of Post Market Surveillance (PMS), Post Market Clinical Follow Up (PMCF), is a continuous lifecycle process; wherein updating device clinical evaluation, confirming its safety and clinical performance throughout its expected lifetime.

-Based on actual evidence collected, the manufacturer should identify and analyze emerging risks and ensure that the benefit-risk ratio continues to be in accord with MDR guidelines.
+Based on actual evidence, the manufacturer should identify and analyze emerging risks and ensure that the benefit-risk ratio matches MDR guidelines.
 Further, the PMCF aims to validate that the device is deployed correctly for the product’s intended use.
 The PMCF must also identify cases of possible systematic misuse or off-label use of the device.

 Key points to be covered